-Germany is the only country inside Europe that has a German-wide campaign of 50 groups and organizations (called "Büchel is everywhere - nuclear weapons-free now!") with the focus on civil resistance at the scene of crime.
+Germany is the only country inside Europe that has a German-wide campaign of 54 groups and organizations (called Büchel is everywhere - nuclear weapons-free now!) with the focus on nuclear abolition and civil resistance at the scene of crime.
 We believe that besides lobby work, we also have to increase awareness and political pressure using nonviolent direct action to halt the B61 replacement.

-Because of public interest (a 2016 poll shows that about 90% of the public is against the US nukes) our united coalition work - which includes well-respected organizations like IPPNW, IALANA, the German Fellowship of Reconciliation, Pax Christi, and DFG-VK, etc. - led to the political decision to de-criminalize participation in nonviolent blockades at Büchel.
+Because of public interest (a 2016 poll shows that about 90% of the German public is against the US nukes) our united coalition work - which includes well-respected organizations like IPPNW, IALANA, the German Fellowship of Reconciliation, Pax Christi, and DFG-VK, etc. - led to the political decision to de-criminalize participation in nonviolent blockades at Büchel.

-Finally, the global nuclear weapons Ban Treaty has been signed at the United Nations by over 50 countries, and on Oct.
+Finally, the global nuclear weapons Ban Treaty has been signed at the United Nations by 67 countries, and on Oct.
 6, 2017 the International Campaign to Abolish Nuclear Weapons, the Treaty's principle proponent, received the Nobel Peace Prize.
 Our German political decision makers refused to take part in the negotiations for the Treaty Ban and have refused to sign it - following the bad example of the United States, most NATO members, and all the other nuclear-armed states.
-Since July leaders of 122 countries, thousands of civil society groups and NGOs, and religious leaders including Pope Francis have criticized the nuclear weapons nations for not signing on to the Treaty.
+Since July 2017, leaders of 122 countries, thousands of civil society groups and NGOs, and religious leaders including Pope Francis have criticized the nuclear weapons nations for not signing on to the Treaty.

-Last year, during Germany's nationwide election campaign, Social Democrat Party leader Martin Schulz promised he would demand removal of the nuclear weapons if he became Chancellor - and Germany's Foreign Minister Sigmar Gabriel publicly endorsed Schulz's promise at a Washington, DC press conference with US Secretary of State Rex Tillerson.
-Also, the Left

-Party called for a parliamentary decision to remove the B61s (unfortunately dismissed).
-Now, when for the first time these two parties plan to go united into opposition, they need to be pressured to take further actions to oust the US bombs.
-Politicians know that when Germany steps out, it will effect future decisions of the four other European "nuclear sharing" countries.
+In 2017, during Germany's nationwide election campaign, Social Democrat Party leader Martin Schulz promised he would demand removal of the nuclear weapons if he became Chancellor - and Germany's Foreign Minister Sigmar Gabriel publicly endorsed Schulz's promise at a Washington, DC press conference with US Secretary of State Rex Tillerson.
+Also, the Left Party called for a parliamentary decision to remove the B61s (unfortunately dismissed), and the Greens have permanent removal of the bombs as part of their party platform.
+These parties need to be pressured to take further actions to oust the US bombs.
+Politicians know that when Germany steps out, it will effect future decisions of the four other "nuclear sharing" countries (Belgium, Holland, Italy and Turkey).
 A "domino effect" is possible, so the best time to stop the B61-12 program is now - before it goes into production.